Spoiler Alert: Your Website Copy Isn’t About You

-How do you write high-quality, effective content that represents your business and connects with your audience?
-Here are some things to keep in mind as you set out to write compelling copy.
+How do you write high-quality, effective content representing your business and connecting with your audience?
+Here are some things to remember as you set out to write compelling copy.

 Buyers Love Benefits

-This means that instead of boasting about your product’s shiny features and impressive capabilities, you should shift focus onto how your audience would benefit from these features.
+This means that instead of boasting about your product’s shiny features and impressive capabilities, you should focus on how your audience would benefit from them.

 Write website copy that leans into the why rather than the what.